 Staying safe in our hospitals and on campus

-- separating or physically distancing as much as possible, where caring for patients who have tested positive for COVID-19 or may have symptoms of COVID-19, and where patients are being treated for urgent surgery
+- Separating or physically distancing as much as possible, where we care for patients who have tested positive for COVID-19 or may have symptoms of coronavirus, and where patients are being treated for urgent surgery.

 - having the right levels of staffing and equipment so that appointments and surgery can take place safely.

-You can read about Guy’s and St Thomas’ NHS Foundation Trust’s changes in full and their frequently asked questions on their website.
+You can read about Guy’s and St Thomas’ NHS Foundation Trust’s safety measures, explore their frequently asked questions and view their video: Keeping you safe, on their website.

 For more information, visit the King’s College Hospital NHS Foundation Trust’s website.